idvorkin/idvorkin.github.io/_td/recommender.md

 ### Concepts

 - Recommendation != Prediction.
 Prediction = What a user would rate content; A recommendation is what content is relevant for a user.

+### What makes ML hard

+- Need to convert a domain into math (floats, and functions operating on floats).
+Each of these conversions is lossy with subteties that have unexpected impact.
+- Data drifts over time for reasons that are unclear to your system
+- Search post for #ml_art

 ### Understand Netflix (collect user behavior and present recommendations)